 Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details: ProMarine as the Fund's investment adviser has a strong sustainable investment thesis and human rights position, with a goal to align with the

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. requirements of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles.
+Details: ProMarine as the Fund's investment adviser has a strong sustainable investment thesis and human rights position, with a goal to align with the requirements of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles.
 ProMarine ensures that both it and the investments made by the Sub-Fund align with these requirements.